 If you have a personal contact with someone in a particular institution that interests you, a conversation followed up with a targeted CV can be productive.

 Explore relevant courses through your school, faculty, the Researcher Academy and academic or learned societies

 The application form will usually require a statement of research interests – proposing future research and explaining how that builds from your current expertise.

-The following guide is written by Clare Jones, Senior Careers Adviser (Research Staff and Postgraduate Research Students) within our team at the University.
+The following guide is written by Clare Jones, who worked as a Senior Careers Adviser (Research Staff and Postgraduate Research Students) within our team at the university.

 Download Building Academic Job Applications: A Quick and Practical Guide for Early Career Researchers

 Vitae - writing a statement of research interests